 Question to be considered: Are there any rules or habits that should be taken into consideration regarding the orthography of chemicals and biochemical agents, ingredients, enzymes, or hormones?

-Foreign (loan) words and foreign abbreviations
+4.3.3Foreign (loan) words and foreign abbreviations

 The national translation guidelines should include directions regarding another language policy issue: the extent to which foreign words are acceptable in the target language.
 The English cardiac output, Rift Valley fever, spindle cell, bias or French tabatière, en plaques, grand mal are examples of terms and expressions that are accepted as such in some other languages.
 Whatever the solutions chosen, those foreign words that are accepted should comply with the orthographic rules of the original language; i.e. the accents in French words like péan, tabatière and débridement should be included.